apache/airflow/docs/apache-airflow-providers-google/operators/cloud/gcs.rst

     :end-before: [END howto_sensor_object_exists_task]

-.. _howto/sensor:GCSObjectExistenceSensorAsync:
+.. _howto/sensor:GCSObjectExistenceAsyncSensor:

-GCSObjectExistenceSensorAsync
+GCSObjectExistenceAsyncSensor
 -----------------------------

-Use the :class:`~airflow.providers.google.cloud.sensors.gcs.GCSObjectExistenceSensorAsync`
+Use the :class:`~airflow.providers.google.cloud.sensors.gcs.GCSObjectExistenceAsyncSensor`
 (deferrable version) if you would like to free up the worker slots while the sensor is running.

 .. exampleinclude:: /../../tests/system/providers/google/cloud/gcs/example_gcs_sensor.py